 We live in a changed world.
-Few of us could have imagined in January of February what things would look like just a few months later.
+Few of us could have imagined in January or February of 2020 what things would look like just a few months later.
 COVID-19 has altered the very fabric of society, perhaps irrevocably.

 While many of those changes have been negative, that is not true for all of them.
 In some cases, families have been able to reconnect with each other.
 People have benefited from additional free time – pursuing passion projects, hobbies, or even starting new businesses from scratch.
 For existing organizations, the impact has not necessarily been completely negative, either.